IBM/continuous-delivery-go-sdk/README_FIRST.md

 As a final step, be sure to uncomment the `deploy` stage within `.travis.yml`.

 Once these steps have been completed, your project should be ready for automated release management with `semantic-release`.
-This means that whenever you merge a PR into the master branch, the commit messages are analyzed by `semantic-release` to determine the next version number for the project (i.e. a new patch, minor or major version).
+This means that whenever you merge a PR into the main branch, the commit messages are analyzed by `semantic-release` to determine the next version number for the project (i.e. a new patch, minor or major version).
 Once that is determined, `semantic-release` will perform actions to modify certain files within the project to reflect the new version, as well as